Accounting Firms Need to Assess Their Expertise Before Diving into Consulting

 Maybe one of the ways to look back at this is just to see what we [have] done in the last 12 months.
 What are things that came up consistently with our clients? … Figure out what those … consulting-type services are, and figure out, ‘Okay, how can we start to provide these services on [a] more regular [basis] to our clients?– Josh Lance

 What uncommon services have you provided in the last year?
 Accountants and firms can begin incorporating consulting services by training their staff and detailing the services in engagement letters to help their clients and make additional revenue.

 Finding and evaluating your expertise is essential for implementing consulting services.
 If you advise a client in an area in which you are not an expert, you and your firm could be sued.
 It’s also essential to train everyone in your firm in the area that you plan to offer consulting services so that your firm can better address your client’s needs.
 Additionally, you need to clearly state the scope of your various services in your engagement letters to avoid misunderstandings with your clients.
 Finally, evaluate the uncommon services you and your firm have offered clients in the last year so that you can begin incorporating them into your services.

-Click here to watch the full webinar, and make sure to check out Part Three of this webinar if you want to learn all about creating perfect engagement letters through Practice Ignition.
+Click here to watch the full webinar, and make sure to check out Part One and Part Three of this webinar article series.
 If you want to learn more about Practice Ignition’s automated workflow, visit their website and consider starting a free 14-day trial.

 If you want to learn all about advising people and adding consulting services to your firm, visit our People Advisor Certification page on our website.
 You’ll learn how to consult businesses on various people-focused operations, including HR, payroll, and benefits, while also earning four CPE credits.